Apo Reef

 Apo Reef is a coral reef system in the Philippines situated in the western waters of Occidental Mindoro province in the Mindoro Strait.
 Encompassing 34 km2, it is considered the world's second-largest contiguous coral reef system, and is the largest in the country.
-The reef and its surrounding waters are protected areas administered as the Apo Reef Natural Park (ARNP).
+The reef and its surrounding waters are protected areas administered as the Apo Reef Natural Park.
 It is one of the best known and most popular diving regions in the country, and is on the tentative list for UNESCO World Heritage Sites.

 Geography and environment

 Apo Reef can is about 28 km west of the coast of Mindoro.
 It is separated from the main island by the Apo East Pass of the Mindoro Strait.
-Politically, the reef lies within the jurisdiction of the Province of Occidental Mindoro in Region IV-B of the Philippines and, more specifically, of the Municipality of Sablayan.
+Politically, the reef lies within the jurisdiction of the province of Occidental Mindoro in Region IV-B of the Philippines and, more specifically, of the Municipality of Sablayan.

 Important Bird Area

 The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports a significant seabird population, with at least 10,000 breeding pairs recorded.